replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/05-validating-the-install/assignment.md

 timelimit: 600
 ---

-Now that we have installed the application the way your customer will, let's turn back to your perspective on what is going on in their environment.
-We are going to log back into the Vendor Portal in order to check the status of Omozan's instance.
+Now that we've installed the application the way your customer will, let's turn back to your perspective on what's going on in their environment.
+We're going to log back into the Vendor Portal in order to check the status of Omozan's instance.

 Logging Into the Vendor Portal
 ==============================

-We are going to return to the Replicated Vendor Portal to look at the details on the current instance.
+We're going to return to the Replicated Vendor Portal to look at the details on the current instance.
 Click on the Vendor Portal tab to open up a new browser window and access the portal.
 You may still be logged in.
 If not, log in with these